SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 - High availability
 - Many NoSQL databases are **open source**

-NoSQL databases have become popular because they store data in straightforward forms that can be easier to understand than the type of data models used in SQL databases.
+NoSQL databases have become popular because they **store** data in **straightforward** forms that can be easier to **understand** than the type of data models used in SQL databases.

-NoSQL databases often allow developers to change the structure of the data.
+NoSQL databases often allow developers to change the **structure of the data**.

-They can scale-out "horizontally", meaning that they run on multiple servers that work together, each sharing part of the load.
+They can scale-out "**horizontally**", meaning that they run on multiple **servers** that work together, each sharing part of the load.

-High-availability NoSQL databases are systems designed to run without an interruption of a service.
+High-availability NoSQL databases are systems designed to run **without an interruption of a service.**

 Many web-based businesses require data services that are available without interruption.